Archaeology Digs in the United Kingdom and Ireland

 Field schools listed below with dates older than the current year may indicate an ongoing project that has not yet established dates for this season.

-May 13-June 22, 2013.
+April-August 2014 (several courses).
 Achill Archaeological Field School.
 Located in County Mayo, Achill Island is also the western most point in Ireland and Europe and is widely known for its beauty, majestic cliffs and mountains.
 Achill Island, Achill Beg island and the Corraun peninsula have a rich archaeological heritage that spans the entire spectrum of Irish history from the remote Neolithic to the nineteenth century.

 Bamburgh Castle (Northumbria)

 June 2-July 27, 2014.
 Bamburgh Research Project.
 Ongoing excavations (since 1996) in and around the grounds of Bamburgh Castle, a site occupied continuously for 2000 years.

 July 7-25, 2014.
 Bournemouth University.
 "The big dig" is a course offered as part of the International Summer School Programme 2014 organised by Bournemouth University (BU), UK's number one new University in the Guardian University Guide for 2009 and 2010.
 Participants of this course will among other things, take part in a major field work, investigating the later prehistoric and Roman period in South Western Britain, with a special focus on settlements, burial grounds and religious sites.
 They will also undertake a cultural programme which will give them the opportunity to travel and learn about British culture.